 “There are people that go through their entire career and not have had the opportunity to meet, much less record with, a true icon like Dr. Ralph Stanley!
 I was blessed to not only record him, but to love him as my Father in Law, and I won't forget all I learned from him.” - Kristi Stanley

 Kristi met her husband, Ralph Stanley II, while on vacation with her family in Nashville, sitting in at a taping of Prime Time Country, with then host Gary Chapman.
-Ralph II spotted Kristi in the audience while performing onstage with Ralph Stanley and the Clinch Mountain Boys, and they later met at the meet and greet following the show.
-Two years later, the couple were married and they now have two beautiful children Taylor Stanley and Ralph Stanley III.
-While staying home full time with her family has been a blessing, Kristi feels it's time to start performing again and has already entered the studio to start working on an exciting new album.
+Ralph II spotted Kristi in the audience while performing on stage with Ralph Stanley and the Clinch Mountain Boys, and they later met at the meet and greet following the show.
+Two years later, the couple was married and they now have two beautiful children Taylor Stanley and Ralph Stanley III.
+While staying home full time with her family has been a blessing, Kristi felt it was time to start performing again and has had great success with her first studio venture "Heart Wide Open", released in 2018.

 “In the music business, as in life, you never know what may happen, but as long as I can continue doing what I love, I will be happy.
 Hopefully, I will be given the opportunity to showcase, as many others before me, that it is possible to love and take care of your family as a first priority, and pursue a career in the music with integrity, dignity and class at the same time.” - Kristi Stanley